Heard of Form 149 or the famous Beckham Law but not sure what it means for you? You’re in the right place.

 👉 Need help deciding?
 Let TaxDown guide you—start free at app.taxdown.es.

 Timing is everything—especially in taxes.
-If you want to benefit from the Beckham Law, you must file Form 149 within 6 months of becoming a Spanish resident.
+If you want to benefit from the Beckham Law, you must file Form 149 within 6 months of becoming a Spanish resident, as confirmed by the Spanish Tax Agency.

 It doesn’t matter what time of year you arrive.
 What matters is the exact date you establish residence in Spain.
 Miss the 6-month deadline and you lose access to the special tax regime—no exceptions.